Rene Almeling

 Women’s College Hospital

-Elgin A. Pecjak is a queer and trans male scholar with a Ph.D. in Feminist and Gender Studies from the University of Ottawa.
+Elgin A. Pecjak is a queer and trans male scholar who will soon have his Ph.D. in Feminist and Gender Studies from the University of Ottawa.
 His thesis Scrambling for Parenthood explores the complexities of egg freezing, desires for biogenetic parenthood and transgender and gender diverse identity.
 Elgin is currently a postdoctoral research fellow with the Women’s College Hospital exploring the intersections of intimate partner violence, sexual violence, and transgender identity.
 Elgin has publications ranging from call for menstrual equity for transgender individuals to the joys of queer and queering parenthood.

 Bio coming soon